Julie Sharp, Group Human Resources Director, Principal Connections’ HR Leader of the Month for January 2019

 I have a large family – a lot of children, two dogs and two cats so it is a busy and noisy household and that keeps me on my toes!

 Thank you to Julie Sharp for initiating our new HR Leaders Series for 2019.

 ABOUT PRINCIPAL CONNECTIONS

-Principal Connections is Ireland’s leading retained executive search and leadership consulting firm.
+Principal Connections is Ireland’s leader in executive search.
 We are also part of Agilium Worldwide Executive Search Group, one the world’s largest, oldest and premier global executive recruitment firms.
 Together with our colleagues across 55 Offices in 30 Countries, each year we complete in excess of 1300 Assignments within most Major Industries and Functional Areas.

 For many years, Principal Connections has advised on the most influential assignments that have emerged within Irish business.
 Organisations of all shapes and sizes from all over Ireland (Dublin, Cork, Galway, Limerick, Belfast etc.) refer to us when it matters most, to solve their most important human capital challenges.